rems-project/cn-tutorial/src/example-archive/coq-lemmas/README.md

 ## Testing individual examples

-From this folder, to export lemmas from example `path/to/example.c`, do the following:
+From this folder, to export lemmas from example `path/to/EXAMPLENAME.c`, do the following:

 0. (optional) Check CN verification, without exporting lemmas, with

-   `cn path/to/example.c`
+  `cn path/to/EXAMPLENAME.c`

 1. Create a copy of the build folder with

-	`rsync -a ../coq-build/ path/to/example-build`
+  `rsync -a ../coq-build/ path/to/EXAMPLENAME-build`

   (note trailing `/` after the first directory).
 This copies a template build folder that conveniently contains a `_CoqProject` file and the CN coq library `CN_Lib.v`.
-If the folder already excists, `rsync` just updates the files.
+If the folder already exists, `rsync` just updates the files.
 2. Extract the lemmas with

-   `cn --lemmata=path/to/example-build/theories/ExportedLemmas.v path/to/example.c`
+  `cn --lemmata=path/to/EXAMPLENAME-build/theories/ExportedLemmas.v path/to/EXAMPLENAME.c`

-   This should create a new file `path/to/example-build/theories/ExportedLemmas.v` with all the exported types, definitions and lemmas from the file `path/to/example.c`.
+  This should create a new file `path/to/EXAMPLENAME-build/theories/ExportedLemmas.v` with all the exported types, definitions and lemmas from the file `path/to/EXAMPLENAME.c`.
 3. Go to the build directory with

-	`pushd path/to/example-build`
+  `pushd path/to/EXAMPLENAME-build`

   This will also store your current location to return later.
 4. Create or update the Coq Makefile with

   `coq_makefile -f _CoqProject -o Makefile.coq`

 5. Build the Coq files with

   `make -f Makefile.coq`

   This should create `*.vo` files for every `*.v` file in the `theories` directory.
 6. Return to your starting folder with

   `popd`

 To add proofs, after running the steps above, create a file `Proofs.v` in the `theories` folder, next to the generated